Make in India: Ease of doing business

-In 2019, India was ranked at 63rd place out of 190 countries in the World Bank's ease of doing business index, up from 130th in 2016.
+The growth rate of manufacturing averaged 6.9% per annum between 2014–15 and 2019–20.
+However, the share of manufacturing in GDP fell from 16.3% in 2014–15 to 14.3% in 2020–21.

 In February 2017, the government appointed the United Nations Development Programme (UNDP) and the National Productivity Council "to sensitise actual users and get their feedback on various reform measures."
-As a result, now there is competition among the states of India to improve their current ranking on the ease of doing business index based on the completion percentage scores on 98-point action plan for business reform under Make in India initiative.
+Consequently, a competitive framework among the states was developed to improve their investment climate by establishing an ease-of-doing-business index.
+The index calculated completion percentage scores for a 98-point Business Reform Action Plan.

-Ongoing global campaign
+Global campaign

-The campaign was designed by Wieden+Kennedy, with the launch of a web portal and release of brochures on the 25 sectors, after foreign equity caps, norms and procedures in various sectors were relaxed, including application of manufacturing application made available online and the validity of licenses was increased to three years.

-"Zero Defect Zero Effect" slogan was coined by Prime Minister of India, Narendra Modi, to guide the Make in India initiative that produces products with no defects with no adverse environmental and ecological effects.
+The campaign was designed by Wieden+Kennedy, with the launch of a web portal and the release of brochures on the 25 sectors, after foreign equity caps, norms, and procedures in various sectors were relaxed, including applications for manufacturing licences, with a digital process and a three-year validity.
+The "Zero Defect Zero Effect" slogan was coined by the Prime Minister of India, Narendra Modi, to guide the Make in India initiative that produces products with no defects and no adverse environmental and ecological effects.

-"Make in India Week" multi-sectoral industrial event at the MMRDA from 13 February 2016 was attended by 2500+ international and 8000+ domestic, foreign government delegations from 68 countries and business teams from 72 countries and all Indian states also held expos.
-Event received over ₹15.2 lakh crore worth of investment commitments and investment inquiries worth ₹1.5 lakh crore, where Maharashtra led with ₹8 lakh crore of investments.
-Previously between September 2014 and November 2015, the government received ₹1.20 lakh crore worth of proposals from companies interested in manufacturing electronics in India.
+"Make in India Week", a multi-sectoral industrial event at the MMRDA from 13 February 2016, was attended by 2500+ international and 8000+ domestic delegates, foreign governments from 68 countries, and businesses from 72 countries; all Indian states also held expos at the event, which received over ₹15.2 lakh crore worth of investment commitments and investment inquiries worth ₹1.5 lakh crore, with Maharashtra leding with ₹8 lakh crore of investments.
+Previously, between September 2014 and November 2015, the government received ₹1.20 lakh crore worth of proposals from companies interested in manufacturing electronics in India.

-Revision in Public Procurement Order & GFR
+Revision in public procurement practices

-On June 15, 2017, Ministry of Commerce and Industry (India), the nodal ministry revised the Indian public procurement order and general financial rule to incorporate preference to Make In India.
-Subsequently, all the nodal agencies published their own orders to extended the scope of Make In India in procurement related to their line of products.
+On June 15, 2017, the Ministry of Commerce and Industry, the nodal ministry for the program, revised the Public Procurement Order and General Financial Rules to incorporate preference for Made In India products.
+Subsequently, other government agencies published their own orders to extend the scope to their procurement processes.

+Foreign direct investment

+As part of the initiative, the government permitted 100% Foreign Direct Investment (FDI) in most sectors in India, with some sectoral caps; for example, the space industry (74%), defence industry (49%), and media (26%), based on relevant government notifications.
+A few sectors are prohibited for foreign Institutional investors and non-resident Indians, including chit fund business, nidhi companies, agricultural or plantation activities, several types of real estate businesses, tobacco or related businesses, trading in transferable development rights, or strategic sectors (i.e., atomic energy) as per the Reserve Bank of India's Master Direction on Foreign Investment in India.